ShashiWebMax/LED-Matrix/README.md

 ### How To Build
 **Components**
- - WS281 Addressable LED (strips are easy to set up) - 100
+ - WS2812 Addressable LED (strips are easy to set up) - 100
- - ESP 8266
+ - ESP8266
  - 20k potentiometer
  - Push button
  - 5V Power supply (3A or higher)